Quality control

 Fix incorrectly mapped values

-If you find that attributes were mapped incorrectly during import, you will typically need to and reimport the affected data files.
+If you find that attributes were mapped incorrectly during import, you will typically need to delete and reimport the affected data files.
 The most common problems are timestamp formats and unit conversions for attributes with units.

 • If needed, view details of individual tags or files within the Studies Page and Event Editor to assess which portions of the data are affected.